Glossary of Earthquake Terms

 Arias intensity.
 A ground-motion parameter derived from an accelerogram and proportional to the integral over time of the acceleration squared.
 Expressed in units of velocity (meters per second or centimeters per second).

 Aseismic.
-Refering to a fault on which no earthquakes have been observed.
+Referring to a fault on which no earthquakes have been observed.
 Aseismic behavior may be due to lack of shear stress across the fault, a locked-fault condition with or without shear stress, or release of stress by fault creep.

 Asperity.
 A region on a fault of high strength produced by one or more of the following conditions: increased normal stress, high friction, low pore pressure, or geometric changes in the fault such as fault bends, offsets, or roughness.
 This term is used in two contexts: it may refer to sections of a fault that radiate uncommon seismic energy or it may refer to locked sections of the fault that cause fault segmentation.